 Best 5 Reasons to Visit Mountain Zebra National Park in South Africa

-Did you know that Mountain Zebra National Park is located in eastern cape province of South Africa and it was established in 1937 in order to protect the endangered species of zebra by providing man made natural habitat and covering an area of 28km sq.
+Did you know that mountain zebra national park safari National Park is located in eastern cape province of South Africa and was established in 1937 in order to protect the endangered species of zebra by providing man made natural habitat and thus covering an area of 28km sq.

 The park has over 700 different species of wildlife you can find different species of animals at the slope of the mountain, valleys, hills and rocky outcrops featuring the green Karoo vegetation.

-You can explore inside the park explore inside the park and you will see caves with rock paintings which portrays the ancient inhabitants of the people of South Africa.
-The park is a home for wildlife like zebras, buffalos, black rhinos among others and also is a habitant for over 216 birds within the National park
+You can explore inside the park explore inside the park where you will be able to see caves with rock paintings which portrays the ancient inhabitants of the people of South Africa as well as the eastern cape.
+The park is a home for wildlife like zebras, buffalos, black rhinos among others and also is a habitant for over 216 birds within the National park.

 1. Game Driving in Zebra Mountain National Park